 Marianne Vieulès

 No items found.

-To coincide with the transformation of Hangar Y into a cultural and events venue, 10 young, recently graduated artists have been invited by Art Explora and Artagon to reuse materials from the hangar's construction site to create works of art, during a residency in September 2022.
+To coincide with the transformation of Hangar Y into a cultural and events venue, 10 young artists have been invited by Art Explora and Artagon to reuse materials from the hangar's construction site to create works of art, during a residency in September 2022.

+Marianne Vieulès